 and dir2

-are base directories that contain the
+are base directories that contain the extracted target

-extracted target files for each build.
+files for each build.

-Keeping block allocation consistent
+Keep block allocation consistent

-across builds. make_ext4fs
+keeping block allocation consistent across builds.
+The make_ext4fs

--d base_fs
+an optional -d base_fs

 flag that attempts to allocate files to the same blocks